 “If you’re 28 and you’re still skating and you’re not having fun, girl, get out of Lake Placid,” said ever dramatic Adam Rippon.
 “I had a lot of fun, and that’s why I still train and I still compete and I still love being out here.”

-Pairs skater Aljona Savchenko, two-time Olympic medalist, 34, who is getting ready for her third Olympics representing Germany (this time with the new partner Bruno Massot) says she is enjoying every moment of the process.
+Pairs skater Aljona Savchenko, two-time Olympic medalist, 34, who is getting ready for her fifth Olympics (representing Germany with hew new partner Bruno Massot) says she is enjoying every moment of the process.
 It was widely believed that Aljona chose to stay in sport with the new partner after Sochi to win the gold in 2018.

 “Will you be happy with any medal, or just the Gold?”
 I ask her about the upcoming Olympics.